-Tutu turkey was born on a factory farm and, had all gone to plan, she would have been slaughtered for someone’s Thanksgiving dinner.
+Tutu turkey was born on a factory farm—and, had all gone to plan, she would have been slaughtered for someone’s Thanksgiving dinner.
 Instead, a New York City artist rescued her with the intent of featuring the poult in her latest project.

 Of the approximately 240 million turkeys slaughtered in America each year, more than 46 million turkeys die at Thanksgiving alone.
-The artist hoped her project could inspire compassionate traditions instead; by sharing how special Tutu was, she hoped to inspire others to stop or reduce their consumption of farm animals like her.
+The artist hoped her project could promote compassionate traditions instead; by sharing how special Tutu was, she hoped to inspire others to stop or reduce their consumption of farm animals like her.

 The project never took flight, however, as the school wouldn’t let her keep a bird in her studio.
 Sympathetic to Tutu’s fate, they suggested she contact the Wild Bird Fund (WBF)—New York City’s sole wildlife rehabilitation center—to ensure that Tutu would get the care she needed.
-Although this meant the end of the student’s art project, Tutu still earned her 15 minutes of fame: local media shared her slaughter to salvation story, helping the artist’s message reach a larger audience after all.
+Although this meant the end of the student’s art project, Tutu still earned her 15 minutes of fame: local media shared her slaughter-to-salvation story, helping the artist’s message reach a larger audience after all.

 At WBF, workers patched up the scrapes and bruises that Tutu got from the slaughterhouse.
-While they were happy to provide a short-term respite, Tutu would soon need a permanent home.
-They asked Farm Sanctuary if we could take her … along with a stray hen they had named Cardi Beak!
+While they were happy to provide a short-term respite, however, Tutu would soon need a permanent home.
+They asked Farm Sanctuary if we could take her—along with a stray hen they had named Cardi Beak!
 She might have faced trauma as well—perhaps surviving exploitation for her eggs, or escaping slaughter at a live market.
 We agreed to give both birds a safe place to land, and took them home to our New York Sanctuary.